Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Daar wasn’t following his own advice.
 He’d encouraged practically everybody in the forward operating base to get some sleep if they weren’t on guard duty, insisting that everybody should be rested, fed and ready for the operation to come in the morning.

-Ordinarily, Fiin knew, his Champion---the Great Father, he reminded himself---would have joined in some jawin’ and chewin’ around the fire and snuggled up with everybody else.
+Ordinarily, Fiin knew, his Champion - the Great Father, he reminded himself - would have joined in some jawin’ and chewin’ around the fire and snuggled up with everybody else.

 Tonight was different.
 Daar apparently was on a hair trigger to pounce at the first moment of alone time he could get.